momingge/phoneclaw/README.md

 **Setup Instructions**
 1) The cheapest phone is a $30 Moto G play you can buy at Walmart in the US.
 It is the phone used in the demos.
 2) Enable developer mode on your android.
 You do not need to root the device.
+3) Download Android Studio, download this Repo, open the Repo, and click Build > Generate Bundles or APKs > Generate APKs.
-3) Sideload the APK by downloading it or transferring it to your android and clicking install.
+4) Sideload the APK by downloading it or transferring it to your android and clicking install.
 Click allow when it asks for permissions.
-4) When the app opens, use the voice commands to generate a simple automation like "open twitter and click the blue post button every hour"
+5) When the app opens, use the voice commands to generate a simple automation like "open twitter and click the blue post button every hour"
-5) It will run the agent, schedule it, then output a file you can edit in simple language like below.
+6) It will run the agent, schedule it, then output a file you can edit in simple language like below.

 **ClawScript**
 ClawScript runs inside PhoneClaw using an embedded JS engine and exposes helper functions for automation, scheduling, and screen understanding.
 It is designed for fast iteration: write or generate small scripts at runtime, execute them immediately, and adjust based on UI feedback.